Ipuch/game-of-stick-elo-tracker/README.md

 3.  **Update Leaderboard:** Click the "Update Leaderboard" button to see the latest rankings.
 4.  **View Player Stats:** Select a player from the dropdown in the "Profile Stats" section to see their detailed statistics and match history.
 5.  **Import/Export Data:** Use the import/export buttons to manage your match data.

+# TODO

+- [ ] Fix the save and load mechanism
+     * Define the save game location

+- [ ] Verify the leaderboard update mechanism
+     * Double window should work fine (one with the leaderboard updating and one with the match recording)
+     * Implement a "Minuteur" to run updates every XX minutes for more entertainment.
+Display the time remaining.
+     * "Minuteur" could be shortcut by the manual update button.

+- [ ] When recording a match, display the respective lists of players remaining to fought by the two players selected.
+- [ ] Add the remaining opponent to be fought below the match recording form, In a dedicated card.
+     *  Display a counter if this list of players is for playing against all remaining players, once, or twice, if all already fought once, or more than twice.
+Display this number next to each player's list.

+- [ ] Export game and player stats as a Nice PDF to be send like for Laser Tag